Aitslab/openchart-se/README.md

 ## Licensing

 Please cite our zenodo record when using the data and code in this repo.
-The data in this repo is identical with that in the zenodo repository: (https://doi.org/10.5281/zenodo.7499831)
+The data in this repo is identical with that published on zenodo, [https://doi.org/10.5281/zenodo.7499831](https://doi.org/10.5281/zenodo.7499831)

 The dataset and code in this repo is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].